 NorthWestern Energy’s Attack on Residential Solar

-For years now NorthWestern Energy has made various attempts to discourage their customers from choosing to generate their own power by going solar.
+For years, NorthWestern Energy (NWE) orchestrated various policy attempts to discourage their customers from having energy choices, like going solar and generating their own power.
 We’ve been there to fight them tooth and nail to uphold policies that help Montanans choose a clean energy future.
-But this latest attempt is completely unfair and discriminatory.
+But NWE’s latest attempt to crush the rooftop solar industry (by way of manipulating electricity bills) is completely unfair and discriminatory.

 Contact your Public Service Commissioner TODAY and tell them to reject NorthWestern’s proposal.